Icarogamer2441/wrutulang/README.md

 ## token system
 always use spaces if you want to do something, because tokens in this language is separated using spaces

+## pronounce
+you can pronounce has: uhutulang (in portuguese: uhutuleng)